badgerloop-software/pod-dashboard/README.md

 - Configured with jest for unit testing and coverage
 - CI handled by Travis

 It is currently configured to run a pretest that uses eslint to check for any formating and stylistic errors.
 If that passes without any issues, then it runs jest which completes all unit tests that are setup (none except for a test called add.js for now) and then displays the coverage (what percent is unit tested).
+Travis will run automatically on any commit, and before a pull request to check that all checks passed.

 ### Some commands to know:
 To run just lint: